murex/EventStormingJournal/_posts/2024-11-23-why-go-remote-with-event-storming-the-surprising-benefits.markdown

 - Some people need specific equipment to work.
 Others have difficulties in crowded places.
 Remote help these people take part in the workshop.
 - Letting everyone contribute harnesses **neurodiversity, which improves collective decision-making**.

-_“If you have someone in your team with a disability, just adapt the work environment so they can do their job.
+> _If you have someone in your team with a disability, just adapt the work environment so they can do their job.
 For everything else, keep it exactly the same.
 In the Paralympics sports, adapting to the environment means we compete among people with similar disabilities.
-For the rest, we do exactly the same as any other high-performing athlete who would have no disability.”_ - Marie-Amélie Le Fur, President of French Paralympic committee.
+For the rest, we do exactly the same as any other high-performing athlete who would have no disability._ - Marie-Amélie Le Fur, President of French Paralympic committee.

 ### Remote Event Storming will make you a better facilitator